patternfly/training-scenarios/react-components/toolbar-filter/step6.md

 <img src="toolbar-filter/assets/final.png" alt="Completed toolbar filter with table" style="box-shadow: rgba(3, 3, 3, 0.2) 0px 1.25px 2.5px 0px;" />

-<strong> Note:</strong> Take time to experiment with how the data toolbar interacts with the table to see the filtering in action.
+<strong> Note:</strong> Take time to experiment with how the toolbar interacts with the table to see the filtering in action.